 What level of hearing loss do you have?

-Your provider will test your hearing to see if you struggle to hear higher frequencies, lower frequencies or both.
+Your provider will evaluate your type of hearing loss and find out if you struggle to hear higher frequencies, lower frequencies or both.
 They will also measure your degree of hearing loss, which is typically classified as mild, moderate, severe or profound.

 If you have severe or profound hearing loss, you’ll probably need a more powerful hearing aid with an earmold.
 That’s because earmolds give you a tight fit, so you don’t get amplified sound traveling outside your ear and making that high-pitched noise you sometimes hear with hearing aids.
 If you have mild to moderate hearing loss, a receiver in your ear canal will probably work for you.

-You’ll also want to consider the bells and whistles that work for your budget and lifestyle.
+You’ll also want to consider available hearing aid technology and the bells and whistles that work for your budget and lifestyle.
 For example, some hearing aids have Bluetooth connectivity, so you can connect directly with your phone to talk, watch videos and listen to music.
 And with some, you can message your provider, and they can make changes to your hearing aid’s programming remotely.

 Your provider can guide you to the type of hearing aid that will work best.
 “Your level of hearing may limit your options, but you’ll still have lots of choices of manufacturers, styles and connectivity options,” Dr. Smith said.